 The Falcon II doesn’t have bottom drain holes save for the hydro pack compartment so you don’t have to worry that placing the Falcon II on a puddle will drench the contents.
 The Falcon II also comes with breathing padded shoulder straps, and these are fitted with several loops.

 The Falcon II cut shape is clearly ergonomic and should keep you comfortable even if carrying a heavy load.
 With the way the backrest and the carrier have been set, you won’t feel any pressure on your shoulders.
 On its own the Falcon II does what it’s supposed to, but if you need more gear, just use the PALS webbing and you’ll be able to carry everything from pouches to carabiners, a shovel, cord, knives, tent etc. and the Y strap can be used to store your jacket.

 You can compress the three compartments or expand them using the side straps, and that’s a real nice touch as it helps keep the bag compact and in shape.
 When you assess the Falcon II overall design, it is top of the line and more than sufficient for the survivalist.

 - Comes with plenty of pockets

 - Durable and built for heavy duty use

 - As a medium sized model, it may not have enough space if you carry a lot of gear

 Spec Ops: The Pack AKA the Perfectly Sized Travel Backpack

-If we are talking about the best choice for survival, the Spec Ops is going to be near the top.
+If we are talking about a great choice for survival, the Spec Ops is going to be near the top.
 This is a 2500 cubic inch or 40 liter model that is ideal for a 2 or 3 day hike, and it is versatile enough to be used as a an everyday pack, a travel bag and a survivalist’s bag.